{Type 356A/B Fuel Pump}

 Here is what you can expect from one of my rebuilds.

-See: Services Page for larger image and price
+See: Services Page for price

 1, Harry Pellow from his "Porsche Engines and the Future of the Human Race" ( The ABC's and 912's of Porsche Engines )